AJEETX/OnlinePayment/README.md

 The easy way to pay online through .net application.

-The repository consists of a project .net2.0 api.
+The repository consists of a project .net2.0 mvc.

 ## Features